-– Why we should strive to make robots as empathy as humanly possible
+– Why we should strive to make robots as empathic as humanly possible

 Slowly but surely robots are moving from an industrial setting into more interactive and social environments.
 To navigate social environments and social interactions, robots must successfully be able to interact with humans.
 Often these robots are modeled taking human cognition into account, both because we have to share some common ground and understanding of each other to a certain extent for interaction, and because for a lot of cognitive capabilities humans are the best example we have.
 After all, humans generally consider themselves to be the smartest and most social species on earth .